gabrix73/Nofuture-Go-Memguard/README.md

 <h4>Malware resistance:</h4>
 <p>The combination of memguard protection and the virtual keyboard makes it extremely difficult for malware to capture sensitive data because:</p>
-Encryption keys are never exposed in regular memory Virtual keyboard prevents keylogging
+Encryption keys are never exposed in regular memory.<br>
+Virtual keyboard prevents keylogging, it also uses randomized layouts.<br>
-Screen recording is ineffective due to randomized layouts Memory is actively protected against dumping attempts Overall Security Assessment:
+Memory is actively protected against dumping attempts.<br>
+<h4>Overall Security Assessment:</h4>
-The application provides robust protection against both memory-based attacks and network-based threats.
-The use of memguard for memory protection, combined with the virtual keyboard's anti-keylogging features, creates multiple layers of security that make it extremely difficult for malware or spyware to capture sensitive data.
+<p>The application provides robust protection against both memory-based attacks and network-based threats.</p> The use of memguard for memory protection, combined with the virtual keyboard's anti-keylogging features, creates multiple layers of security that make it extremely difficult for malware or spyware to capture sensitive data.